LLMs Judge Themselves: A Game-Theoretic Framework for Human-Aligned Evaluation: Introduction

 To validate the aforementioned hypothesis, one key challenge lies in the presence of self-preference bias~\cite{DBLP:conf/acl/LiuML24, dietz2025llmevaluationtropesperspectivesvalidity}, where models tend to favor their own outputs when serving as evaluators.
-Such bias can compromise the fairness and objectivity of peer assessment.
+Such bias can distort evaluation outcomes and undermine their fairness and reliability.
 To address this, we adopt an automated peer evaluation mechanism utilizing large models~\cite{DBLP:journals/corr/abs-2410-12265, DBLP:journals/corr/abs-2401-15641} to simulate a game-theoretic assessment process.
 Specifically, we formalize this process as a game-theoretic voting system and introduce the \textit{decentralized peer ranking} framework, where each LLM simultaneously serves as both an evaluatee and an evaluator without relying on a central judge.
-It generates pairwise preferences over the outputs of its peers, which are then aggregated into a global preference matrix that captures collective judgments across models.
-Based on this matrix, we apply a suite of aggregation algorithms~\cite{DBLP:journals/corr/abs-2410-02884,DBLP:journals/corr/abs-2411-03390,DBLP:journals/jacm/CharikarRWW24,DBLP:conf/wine/XiaZ22,DBLP:conf/opodis/WoodMP24a} to derive model rankings and systematically compare voting rules in terms of their alignment with human evaluations.
+For each evaluation problem, evaluators produce complete rankings over candidate model outputs, forming a ranking matrix that summarizes judgments across evaluators.
+Based on this ranking matrix, we apply a suite of aggregation algorithms~\cite{DBLP:conf/naacl/ZhangWLCLXHZPLOZ25,DBLP:journals/corr/abs-2411-03390,DBLP:journals/jacm/CharikarRWW24,DBLP:conf/wine/XiaZ22,DBLP:conf/opodis/WoodMP24a} to derive a \textit{consensus ranking} that reflects the aggregated preferences of all evaluators, and systematically compare aggregation methods in terms of their alignment with human evaluations.

-This decentralized peer ranking framework offers a novel approach to LLM evaluation by leveraging model-to-model interaction for collaborative assessment.
-By treating each model as both an evaluatee and an evaluator, the framework enables more informative pairwise comparisons and captures nuanced judgments that may be overlooked in traditional evaluation setups.
-However, the effectiveness and fairness of such a system depend on several critical factors.
-Before presenting the experimental design, it is important to clarify the core research objectives our study seeks to address:
+This decentralized peer ranking framework replaces centralized judgment with mutual model-based assessment, enabling collective evaluation without a single authoritative judge, while its reliability and fairness depend on several key factors.
+Before presenting the experimental design, it is important to clarify the core research objectives our study seeks to address.

-\textbf{During the peer evaluation, how well do different game-theoretic peer evaluation algorithms align with human judgments in ranking LLMs?} This question probes the core hypothesis of our work.
-We aim to determine if the collective intelligence derived from LLM peer evaluation can reflect human preference of performance, and to identify which aggregation algorithms most effectively translate pairwise comparisons into reliable global rankings.